 (CONSERVATIVE ORDER against CHANGE – continued)

 In 1821, Greeks on the Peloponnese Peninsula rebelled, inspired by news of an uprising in Moldavia, which was also under Ottoman rule.
-A small group led by a Greek, that included some Russians, had crossed the border into Moldavia where they raised the flag of Greek independence and hoped that the Romanians and Bulgarians of Moldavia would rise with them for their own independence.
+A small group led by a Greek, which included some Russians, had crossed the border into Moldavia where they raised the flag of Greek independence and hoped that the Romanians and Bulgarians of Moldavia would rise with them for their own independence.
 The revolt in Moldavia was crushed, but revolt in the Peloponnese spread.

 Rebels in the Peloponnese lacked good organization and discipline.
 For the most part they were Christians smiting their enemies without mercy.
 Leaders emerged who tried to invoke restraint and to stop looting, but they had little effect.
 Greek peasants armed with scythes, clubs and slings, grabbed what valuables they could and killed wherever possible, including small clusters of Muslims fleeing their homes.
 Of the estimated 50,000 Muslims living on the Peloponnese Peninsula in March 1821, an estimated 20,000 were killed within a few weeks – men, women and children.

 In Constantinople on April 10 the Ottoman sultan, Mahmud II, had the Greek Patriarch of Constantinople, Gregorios V, seized.
 Gregorios was accused of having intrigued with the uprising and having committed perjury and treason.
-Gregorios was hanged, Mahmud, believing it was his right to order the execution.
+Gregorios was hanged with Mahmud believing it was his right to order the execution.
 Christians across Europe were aware of the uprising in the Peloponnese but not of the atrocities of the revolutionaries, and they were shocked by the hanging of Gregorios.
 Common Russians wanted to avenge the death of the patriarch, but Russia's Tsar Alexander had other matters to consider and merely withdrew his ambassador from Constantinople.
 Alexander was still allied with Austria against revolutions, especially nationalist revolutions, and the tsar was not ready to break with that alliance.
 And neither was Britain's foreign secretary Lord Castlereagh.